rafalkaron/r-jekyll-theme/README.md

     gem "github-pages"
     gem "jekyll-remote-theme"
     ```
-2. In the site directory, create a `_config.yml` file.
+2. In the site directory, create the `_config.yml` file.
 3. To the `_config.yml` file, add:
     ```yaml
     plugins: